 Retreaded tyres are an environmentally sound choice, as they minimise waste and the use of raw materials.
 Increasing awareness of environmental issues and the benefits of recycling tyres might help to raise demand in the future.

 You could also stock part-worn tyres as another option for budget-conscious motorists.
 Part-worns are generally sourced from countries like Germany which have more stringent laws about replacing tyres than the UK.
-They can offer motorists the chance to buy a high quality top-brand tyre with plenty of life left in it at around half the normal new price or less.
+They can offer motorists the chance to buy a high-quality top-brand tyre with plenty of life left in it at around half the normal new price or less.
 You'll need to check them all carefully though to make sure they are safe and undamaged, and you must meet the strict safety criteria required by law.
-Part-worn tyres may cease to be an option in future if the National Tyre Distributors Association (NTDA) succeeds in their campaign to increase the legal minimum tread depth in the UK from 1.6mm to 3mm as there would no longer be a market for part-worns from Germany.
-The NTDA also supports drilling sidewalls or cutting beads on tyres that members remove which are not suitable for the part-worn market.
+Part-worn tyres may cease to be an option in the future if legislation changes.

 You could try targeting local motor clubs whose members will require competition tyres.
 Retreaded competition tyres (made with a soft compound to give good grip) are popular, as are part worn tyres.
 Sprints, track days, hill climbs and rallying take a huge toll on tyres; depending on conditions, competitors may need a complete new set after two or three events.
 Getting involved with local motor sport clubs can therefore lead to significant extra sales.
 You might try sponsoring a local sprint or rally series, perhaps offering a set of tyres for the series winner.
 Alternatively, you could offer club members a discount on competition tyres.
 Having a large van with fitting equipment will enable you to take a selection of tyres to events to sell to competitors there and then.